Élias Sarkis: Presidency

 On 5 March 1980, Sarkis developed his policy as part of his attempts to create national accord: unity, independence, parliamentarian democracy, rejecting the Camp David Accords between Egypt and Israel.
 In June 1980, Salim Hoss resigned in protest against his inability to create peace in Lebanon.
 After much difficulties, Sarkis was able to appoint Shafik Wazzan as new prime minister.
 Sarkis was described as one who was in office but not in power.

 Just before the end of his term in 1982, Israel invaded southern Lebanon in the 1982 Lebanon War and had advanced to the outskirts of Beirut.
 He organized a peacekeeping force involving U.S., British, French and Italian troops in Beirut after the Israeli invasion of Lebanon to drive out the Palestine Liberation Organization in 1982.
 In addition, Sarkis formed the rescue committee in 1982 to make arrangements regarding the results of the Israeli invasion.
 The members of the committee included the Amal movement’s leader, Nabih Berri, and the hardline Christian leader Bashir Gemayel.
 The body was significant in that it caused tensions in the Amal movement, because Hussein Musawi left the Amal protesting against Berri and founded Islamic Amal after this event.

 Sarkis gained the respect of many Lebanese during his term, but critics accused him of indecisiveness.
 However, he was regarded as the choice of Syria but not the Muslim-Palestinian alliance.
 For that reason, 29 members of the Assembly boycotted the election session.

 Succession

 Sarkis was to be succeeded by Bachir Gemayel, who was elected president on 23 August 1982 with 57 votes.
 However, Gemayel was assassinated 21 days before he was due to take office.
 Amine Gemayel, Bachir's brother, was subsequently elected in his stead, and Sarkis handed the presidency over to him on 23 September 1982.

-Death
+Illness and death

 Sarkis died in Paris from cancer on 27 June 1985, at the age of 60.
 His body was returned to Lebanon.
 Then-Lebanese President Amine Gemayel led mourners at his funeral in Beirut on 29 June 1985.
-The requiem mass in East Beirut was attended by a Syrian delegation led by a government minister representing then Syrian president Hafez Assad.
+The requiem mass in East Beirut was attended by a Syrian delegation led by a government minister representing then Syrian president Hafez al-Assad.
 His body was buried in his hometown, Chebanieh, on the same day.